adespoton/utmconfigs/README.md

 ## System Architecture: m68k - bootable builds not available in UTM yet.

 ### System: Macintosh Quadra 800 (q800)
-- currently waiting on upstream patches in qemu-system-m68k.
+- Only available in qemu-system-m68k 8.2 and later.
 Custom builds of qemu-system-m68k are available from https://www.emaculation.com/forum/viewforum.php?f=37 .
+Homebrew QEMU will also work.
+UTM uses QEMU 7.2, and so is not compatible.

 ### OS:
 - Don't work in UTM yet:
-- System 7.5.0
-- 8.1
+- System 7.1 - Mac OS 8.1
 - A/UX 3.x

 ## System Architecture: PowerPC